JOSHUA-A69/School-Projects/README.md

 # School_Projects
-A repository of all my School Works and Projects(2nd year or maybe onwards)
+A repository of all my School Works and Projects